Tanzania's free SMS health campaign helps pregnant women, new mothers

 Pamela Kweka, an official from the Tanzania Communication and Development Center, which is also involved in the campaign, said Wazazi Nipendeni initially targeted pregnant women but has expanded to include men, midwives and nurses.

-“We have realized that engaging women alone is not enough.
+“We have realised that engaging women alone is not enough.
 We need to involve all members of the society to make the campaign more effective,” she told the Thomson Reuters Foundation.

 Editing by Katie Nguyen.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org